JMorris1575/christmas17/docs/trivia.rst

     No, displays an error page, edit DisplayQuestion view to redirect to end_of_ques.html and add url pattern Yes, see the code

+|

+.. csv-table:: **Does the system prevent a user from going back to change their answer to an earlier question?**
+    :header: Success?, Result, Action to be Taken
+    :widths: auto

+    No, counts new attempt and; if right; correct answers; allows many repeats, add code to DisplayResults post method

 .. note::

     Still needed:
+    * prevent the user from going back to change their answer to an earlier question
     * better looking question and results pages